 - Tomato in the Mirror: The Guild learns that they aren't real and that their Kid Sidekick Ray has been keeping them alive as a fantasy.
 They don't show much anguish about it, except to consider that if they defeat Ray before he kills the League then they will face Cessation of Existence.
 After a few seconds, they dive in to fight him, to Face Death with Dignity.

 - Tragic Villain: Ray was heavily irradiated by nuclear bombs which killed his idols.
 In his insanity he created an illusion of a pre-war world and used his abilities to trap the survivors of the fallout into resuming their routines before the bombs dropped.
 He was seemingly killed when he overused his powers to maintain the illusion and defeat both the Justice League and Justice Guild.

 - Turned Against Their Masters: The Guild was re-created by Ray, but rather than live out this falsehood and enslavement of other survivors, the Guild turns on him to kill him, setting the world free at the cost of their own lives.

 - Weaksauce Weakness: Green Guardsman's power ring has no effect on anything made from aluminum, a reference to the Golden Age Green Lantern, Alan Scott, who couldn't affect anything made from wood with his ring.

-- Wham Line: "Here lies Scott Mason, The Green Guardsman."
+- Written on a tombstone: "Here lies Scott Mason, The Green Guardsman."